 One enters through the wooden doors to a past time.
 The Post Office is a large, graceful arch, quiet and full of light.
 Opposite the entrance an enormous mosaic of Ho Chi Minh looks benignly down over all within.
 Under maps of Old Saigon and Cochinchina, a row of teak telephone booths now house ATMs.

-Peace Noodles at 7 Lo Chinh Thang St - served pho to US soldiers while the Viet Cong planned the Tet Offensive upstairs
+Peace Noodles at 7 Lo Chinh Thang St —served pho to US soldiers while the Viet Cong planned the Tet Offensive upstairs

-Reunification Palace - The Fall of Saigon was cemented by tanks crashing through the gates; they are still on display.
+Reunification Palace—The Fall of Saigon was cemented by tanks crashing through the gates; they are still on display.
 Within, little has changed since April 30, 1975

 Bishops and Balloons

 Braving the motorbikes, (I always cross the street behind a spritely old lady) we crossed from the Post Office to the Notre Dame Cathedral.
 With stained glass windows from Chartres and each stone shipped from Marseilles, the French influence is palpable.
-By sheer chance we reached the square just as some 100 bishops and priests walked in procession to the cathedral surrounded by school children: a remarkable sight in a communist country.
+By sheer chance, we reached the square just as some 100 bishops and priests walked in procession to the cathedral surrounded by school children: a remarkable sight in a communist country.
 Most of the clergy were clothed in white, complete with miter hats; one wore a Byzantine cap and stole of red and gold.
 Thousands of balloons were set loose in celebration, their colors floating vividly against the impossibly blue sky.

 As the bishops continued into the cathedral, we crossed to a café on the far side of the square.
-A waitress ushered up some rickety back stairs to a spacious wooden balcony which overlooked the cathedral square.
+A waitress ushered me up some rickety back stairs to a spacious wooden balcony that overlooked the cathedral square.
 Ceiling fans turned lazily above us.
 The Vietnamese rolls and papaya salad proved perfect in the heat.

 On Writing a Novel